RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 # 6. AMDIS and the NIST ecosystem

-AMDIS is a foundational GC--MS tool and an important comparison.
+AMDIS is a foundational GC-MS tool and an important comparison.

 AMDIS performs: